Strathspey, Scotland

-The term Strathspey usually refers to the upper part of the strath from the source of the Spey down to the capital, Grantown-on-Spey, whereas the anglicised form, Speyside, refers to the area from Grantown-on-Spey to the mouth of the river at Spey Bay.
-Recently there has been some controversy over attempts to anglicise the name into Spey Valley.
-The tourist area from the south starts at Dalwhinnie and continues North along the A9 towards Newtonmore, Kingussie, Aviemore and on towards Grantown-on-Spey.
-The Canadian merchant Robert Simpson, founder of Simpson's department store, was born there in 1834.
+Strathspey (Srath Spè, [s̪t̪ɾa ˈs̪peː]) is a region of the Scottish Highlands comprising part of the valley of the Spey.
+It includes the towns of Aviemore, Boat of Garten, Grantown-on-Spey, and Aberlour.

+Strathspey, as traditionally defined, stretches from Upper Craigellachie (near Aviemore) to Lower Craigellachie (near the village of the same name).
+Above it is Badenoch and below it is the low-lying region of Speyside.
+The region is administratively divided between Moray and the Highland council area.

 Speyside is one of the main centres of the Scotch whisky industry, with a high concentration of single malt distilleries in the region, including the Glenfiddich and Balvenie distilleries.
 Scotland's Malt Whisky Trail is a tourism initiative featuring seven working Speyside distilleries, a historic distillery and the Speyside Cooperage.
 The concept was created in the early 1980s.
 The region is a natural for whisky distillers because of three benefits: it is close to barley farms, contains the River Spey and is close to the port of Garmouth.
 The region also hosts the Spirit of Speyside Whisky Festival.